 Furthermore, you can get a personal loan to refinance your credit card debts.
 Having outstanding credit card balances are risky as they accumulate a lot of interests quickly.
 Credit card interest rates are higher than personal loan rates.
 You can use a personal loan to clear your credit card debts and gradually pay off your personal loan.

 Do you want to shorten your term length from 30 to 15-year plan?
 Are you interested in reducing your monthly repayments?
 If your answer to the questions above is yes, then, you can refinance your mortgage.
-Homeowners with enough cash to make bigger payments monthly can get a shorter term to pay faster and save the money they pay on interests.
+Homeowners with enough cash to make bigger payments monthly can get a shorter term to pay faster and save the money they pay on interest.
 Even FHA borrowers who have reached 20% equity can refinance into a conventional mortgage to stop paying mortgage insurance.

 Moreover, you can refinance your auto loan to reduce your monthly payments.
 Instead of defaulting on your debt, you can restructure your loan agreement.
 This will help you to avoid spoiling your credit.
 But note that banks have some requirements and restrictions for refinancing; you must meet all the requirements before it is done.
 However, if you have serious financial issues, meet your loan servicer to give you financial advice.